babylonchain/babylon/docs/transaction-impl-spec.md

 #### Requirements

 For the transaction to be considered a valid staking transaction, it must:
-- have output which is taproot output.
-This taproot output must have disabled key spending path, and commit to a script tree composed of three scripts: timelock script, unbonding script, slashing script.
-This output is henceforth known as `staking_output` and value in this output is known as `staking_amount`
+- have a taproot output which has the key spending path disabled and commit to a script tree composed of three scripts: timelock script, unbonding script, slashing script.
+This output is henceforth known as the `staking_output` and the value in this output is known as `staking_amount`
-- have OP_RETURN output which contains: `global_parameters.tag`,
+- have `OP_RETURN` output which contains: `global_parameters.tag`,
  `version`, `staker_pk`,`finality_provider_pk`, `staking_time`
-- all the values must be valid for `global_parameters` which are applicable at height when the staking transaction was included in the BTC ledger.
+- all the values must be valid for the `global_parameters` which are applicable at the height in which the staking transaction is included in the BTC ledger.

 #### OP_RETURN output description

-Data in op_return output can be described by the following struct:
+Data in the OP_RETURN output is described by the following struct:

 ```go
 type V0OpReturnData struct {
 	MagicBytes                []byte